 Since our inception on October 28, 2010, our operations have focused on organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio and conducting preclinical studies and clinical trials.
 We do not have any drug candidates approved for sale and have not generated any revenue from product sales.
-We have financed operations through a combination of debt and equity financings and private and public grants and contracts, including the net proceeds from the issuance of a senior note and a convertible promissory note to Merck Sharp & Dohme Research GmbH, or MSD, an affiliate of Merck Sharp & Dohme Corp., the private placements of our Series A preferred shares and Series A-2 preferred shares, and our collaboration with Merck KGaA, or Merck KGaA Collaboration.
-Since our inception in 2010, we have raised \$170 million in private equity financing from our dedicated group of investors, including leading healthcare-focused funds, major mutual funds, China-based funds and our founders, and additionally received \$37 million from the Merck KGaA Collaboration to fund our operations.
-On February 8, 2016, we completed our initial public offering and received net proceeds of \$166.2 million, after deducting underwriting discounts and offering expenses.
-Although it is difficult to predict our liquidity requirements, based upon our current operating plan and the successful completion of our initial public offering, we believe we have sufficient cash to meet our projected operating requirements for at least the next 12 months.
-See "- Liquidity and Capital Resources."
+We have financed operations through a combination of public and private equity and debt financings and public and private grants and contracts, including the net proceeds from our initial public offering and follow-on public offering, the net proceeds from the issuance of a senior note and convertible promissory note to Merck Sharp & Dohme Research GmbH, or MSD, an affiliate of Merck Sharp & Dohme Corp.; the private placements of our Series A preferred shares and Series A-2 preferred shares; and our collaborations with Merck KGaA, Darmstadt Germany.
+On February 8, 2016 and November 23, 2016, we completed our initial public offering and follow-on public offering, and received net proceeds of \$166.2 million and \$198.6 million, respectively, after deducting underwriting discounts and offering expenses.
+On April 14, 2017, BeiGene Biologics received a cash capital contribution of RMB100 million from GET, and also drew down the Shareholder Loan of RMB900 million from GET for the construction and operation of a biologics manufacturing facility in Guangzhou, China and research and development and clinical trials to be carried out by BeiGene Biologics.
+Although it is difficult to predict our liquidity requirements, based upon our current operating plans, we believe we have sufficient cash to meet our projected operating requirements for at least the next 12 months after the date that the financial statements are issued.
+See "-Liquidity and Capital Resources."

-Since inception, we have incurred significant operating losses.
-As of March 31, 2016, we had an accumulated deficit of \$ 140.2 million.
+Since inception we have incurred significant operating losses.
+Our net losses were \$60.7 million and \$111.3 million for the three and six months ended June 30, 2017, respectively.
+Our net losses were \$24.1 million and \$46.1 million for the three and six months ended June 30, 2016, respectively.
+As of June 30, 2017, we had an accumulated deficit of \$348.6 million.
 In the future, we may generate revenue from product sales, collaboration agreements, strategic alliances and licensing arrangements, or a combination of these.
 Substantially all of our losses have resulted from funding our research and development programs and general and administrative costs associated with our operations.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- continue investment in our cancer biology platform; - continue preclinical and clinical development of our programs; - continue investment in our manufacturing facilities; - hire additional research, development and business personnel; - maintain, expand and protect our intellectual property portfolio; and - incur additional costs associated with operating as a public company.
+- continue preclinical and clinical development of our programs; - continue investment in our cancer biology platform; - continue investment in our manufacturing facilities; - establish and expand our commercial operations; - hire additional research, development and business personnel; - maintain, expand and protect our intellectual property portfolio; and

+• incur additional costs associated with supporting our growing organization.

-We expect that any revenue we generate will fluctuate from quarter to quarter and year to year as a result of the timing and amount of license fees, milestones, reimbursement of costs incurred and other payments and product sales, to the extent any are successfully commercialized.
+We expect that any revenue we generate will fluctuate from quarter to quarter and year to year as a result of the timing and amount of license fees, milestones, reimbursement of costs incurred and other payments, and sales of third-party products and sales of internally developed products, to the extent any are successfully commercialized.
 If we fail to complete the development of our drug candidates in a timely manner or obtain regulatory approval of them, our ability to generate future revenue, and our results of operations and financial position, would be materially adversely affected.